Finding Psychology Scholarships to Fund Your Education and Advance Your Career

 Types of Scholarships

-Scholarships come in various forms to meet different needs, and opportunities are available for both undergraduate and graduate students.
-Merit-based scholarships reward academic excellence and skills in areas like organizational psychology, with some categories offering up to two awards for outstanding achievement.
-Need-based scholarships assist students with financial need.
-University departments offer scholarships for both undergraduate and graduate students.
-External scholarships from foundations and government agencies provide additional funding.
-Fellowships and grants support advanced study and research, especially for doctoral students.
+Psychology scholarships come in different types to meet a variety of needs.
+Scholarships are available for undergraduate and graduate psychology students, and many scholarships have both undergraduate and graduate categories.
+Merit scholarships reward academic achievement and excellence in specific areas such as organizational psychology.
+Some of these scholarships have one to two awards depending on the category of the scholarship for the highest achievement.
+Need-based scholarships provide funding to students based on financial need.
+University departments and colleges award scholarships for undergraduate and graduate students.
+External scholarships from foundations and government agencies offer additional sources of funding.
+Fellowships and grants support advanced study and research in specific areas, and some fellowships are specifically for doctoral students.

 View Scholarships & Apply